-When you installed the driver software that came with your Wacom Pen Display or Pen Tablet, all the pressure-sensitive features within Photoshop became available to you.
+When you installed the driver software that came with your Wacom pen display or pen tablet, all the pressure-sensitive features within Adobe Photoshop became available to you.
 Still, even experienced users don’t necessarily know where these features are.
 So they’ll take their pen tablet, plug it in, and use it like they would a mouse, not realizing the powerhouse they have built into their software.
-Pressure-sensitivity tools help give you superior control to create beautiful images.
-With this attribute fully available in PhotoShop, you’ll adjust lighting or tonal value like a pro by controlling the opacity of an effect based on how hard you press the pen to the tablet.
+Pressure-sensitivity tools help give you superior control to create beautiful images — with this attribute fully available in Adobe Photoshop, you’ll adjust lighting or tonal value like a pro by controlling the opacity of an effect based on how hard you press the pen to the tablet.

 When you want a darker line, you press harder, when you want a lighter line, you just touch very lightly on the paper.
 With a pressure-sensitive pen tablet, the same holds true, you’re just doing it digitally.
 After just a few practice sessions, many users say, “This is a much more natural feel than a mouse!”
-If you come from an art background, you are accustomed to using traditional tools, like charcoal.
+If you come from a traditional art background, you are already accustomed to doing this using traditional tools, like charcoal.

 Control Menus: In the Brush Panel, where you find things like shape dynamics, textures, and transfer, you’ll notice control menus.
 When you click on control menus, you’ll see there is a pen pressure setting, but there are also options for pen tilt, rotation and many others.

 These all respond to the pen itself, so pen tilt basically corresponds to the way the pen is tilted on your tablet.
 Any time you see a control option, jump in and try different ways to use your pen tablet.